Soccer-New York City stun Portland in penalties to win MLS Cup | Sports-Games

 Soccer-New York City stun Portland in penalties to win MLS Cup

+New York City FC overcame a hostile road environment and a late Portland equalizer to upset the Timbers in a penalty shootout and claim the franchise's first MLS Cup on Saturday.
+New York looked like they would ride Taty Castellanos' 41st-minute goal to a 1-0 victory.

-New York City FC overcame a hostile road environment and wet and windy conditions to upset the Timbers in a penalty shootout and claim the franchise's first MLS Cup in Portland on Saturday.
+New York City FC overcame a hostile road environment and a late Portland equalizer to upset the Timbers in a penalty shootout and claim the franchise's first MLS Cup on Saturday.

-Both teams had opportunities in extra time but were unable to finish them, sending the match at Providence Park to penalties.
-In the shootout, New York's veteran goalie Sean Johnson stood tall, saving two of the four Portland shots before Alexander Callens claimed the championship for New York with a shot that found the top right corner of the goal.
+In the shootout, New York's veteran goalie Sean Johnson stood tall, saving two of the four Portland shots before Alexander Callens claimed the championship for New York with an emphatic shot that found the top right corner of the goal.
+"I told the boys, don't put your heads down.
+There's a lot of game yet to be played," Johnson said when asked his message to the team after Portland tied it up.

+The team captain said he told players to embrace the opportunity of the shootout and not look at it as a pressure situation.
+"I just wanted to stay present and do what I could to help the team, and we stepped up in a big way.
+I was able to get a couple of saves and the boys buried the rest."

+Johnson said the hard work he had put in over the years had finally paid off.
+"This is why we play the games, make all the sacrifice.
+It's for the fans up there who traveled all the way across the country," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)